SPACE ARITA exchange program 2024

 Unnecessary/Necessities

-This exploration of Arita porcelain, uses Japan’s blend of tradition and playful modernity as a lens to reimagine ornamentation’s place in contemporary European design.
-As a re-interpretation of the traditional “danjü” stacking box, they serve as a modern “comprador bottle”, the containers that were us to export Japanese produce to the Netherlands during the Edo-period.
-This message aims to revive an appreciation for ornament and detail in modern life, a culture where decorations have been deemed “unnecessary”.
-By integrating the industrial imprints of single-use plastics, I grasp for the last trace of ornamentation - a reminder of the beauty lost, in the pursuit of pure efficiency.
-Meanwhile accepting, that the materiality of these containers let them live far beyond their intended purpose.
+Inspired by Japan’s joyful, everyday personifications and ritualised beauty, this ceramic exploration aims to revive an appreciation for ornament and detail in modern life, coming from a culture where decorations have been deemed “unnecessary”.
+By integrating the industrial imprints of single-use plastics, I grasp for the last traces of ornamentation.
+A reminder of the beauty lost, in the pursuit of pure efficiency.

 SPACE ARITA exchange program, Saga University, Arita, Japan